-Travel brands rushed to post #BlackLivesMatter, but are slow to share how they’re taking action
+Travel brands rushed to post #BlackLivesMatter but are slow to share how they’re taking action

 “We wanted to figure out how we could change this narrative — how could we make the travel industry that we love better?” says Johnson, who recently joined more than a dozen creatives in founding the Black Travel Alliance (BTA).
 The alliance announced its first campaign last week on social media with the hashtag #PullUpForTravel, inspired by beauty executive Sharon Chuter’s #PullUpOrShutUp campaign to call out brands and hold them accountable.

 Over the past few weeks, as protesters took to the streets of more than 2,000 U.S. communities, major travel brands have rushed to express support for the Black Lives Matter movement — though their declarations rarely include actionable specifics.
-Even when travel brands announce philanthropic donations or initiatives such as leadership training programs, they repeatedly leave out details such as dollar figures and internal employment statistics.
+Even when travel brands announced philanthropic donations or initiatives such as leadership training programs, they repeatedly left out details such as dollar figures and internal employment statistics.

 Lots of “listening and learning,” little action

 #BlackLivesMatter proclamations from brands have followed a familiar script, with social media users calling out the ambiguity.
 Take Hilton, which announced on Facebook that they are “listening and learning.”
 They pledged to hit an undisclosed leadership diversity target and “further support” the NAACP and National Urban League, without saying how much money they would donate.
+The hotel had not responded to The Post for comment at the time of publication.

 On Instagram, Delta Air Lines stated they are a “values-led brand,” so @TheBlackTravelAlliance and several other commenters asked to see “support beyond social media.”
+A spokesperson for Delta summarized in an email the company’s latest actions — endorsing Georgia’s newly passed hate crime bill and raising a Black Lives Matter flag at their Atlanta headquarters — though they declined to detail any further plans.

 And boutique hotel chain the Hoxton, one of many brands that posted a black square to its Instagram grid for #BlackoutTuesday, said “silence is not an option,” while keeping mum about the amount or timing of the donations they promised to make.
 In a statement to The Washington Post, the company said they will not disclose donations and are “in the process of selecting a black owned diversity and inclusion partner.”

-Hilton and Delta Air Lines had not responded to The Post for comment at the time of publication.

 Without a clear outline of what companies plan to do, such statements can read as little more than “slacktivism,” or low-effort and noncommittal online support.
 Black travel professionals say what we need now is brands practicing what they preach.